-- 73.8.4 be heard when they speak. - 73.9 If the conditions of sub-Rule 73.8 cannot be met by one or more Councillors attending a Council meeting, whether because of technical difficulties or otherwise: - 73.9.1 the Council meeting will nonetheless proceed as long as a quorum is present; and - 73.9.2 the relevant Councillor (or Councillors) will be treated as being absent from the Council meeting or that part of the Council meeting unless the Council meeting has been adjourned in accordance with these Rules.
+- 73.7 A Councillor who is attending a Council meeting by electronic means is responsible for ensuring that they are able to access such equipment and are in such an environment that facilitates participation in the Council meeting. - 73.8 Without detracting from anything said in sub-Rule 73.8, a Councillor who is attending a meeting by electronic means must be able to: - 73.8.1 hear the proceedings; - 73.8.2 see all Councillors and members of Council staff who are also attending the Council meeting, at least while a Councillor or member of Council staff is speaking; - 73.8.3 be seen by all Councillors, members of Council staff and members of the public who are physically present at the Council meeting; and - 73.8.4 be heard when they speak. - 73.9 If the conditions of sub-Rule 73.9 cannot be met by one or more Councillors attending a Council meeting, whether because of technical difficulties or otherwise: - 73.9.1 the Council meeting will nonetheless proceed as long as a quorum is present; and - 73.9.2 the relevant Councillor (or Councillors) will be treated as being absent from the Council meeting or that part of the Council meeting unless the Council meeting has been adjourned in accordance with these Rules.

-73.10 Nothing in this Rule 73 prevents a Councillor from joining (or re-joining) a Council meeting at the time that they achieve compliance with sub-Rule 73.9 even if the Council meeting has already commenced or has continued in their absence wholly or partially by electronic means, the Chair may, with the consent of the meeting, modify the application of any of the Rules in this Chapter to facilitate the more efficient and effective transaction of the business of the meeting.
+73.10 Nothing in this Rule 73 prevents a Councillor from joining (or re-joining) a Council meeting at the time that they achieve compliance with sub-Rule 73.9 even if the Council meeting has already commenced or has continued in their absence